 A person with philophobia may avoid any situations where they might feel love.
 However, ignoring a phobia can make it worse.

-People with philophobia may need to consult a mental health professional for help.
+People with philophobia may need to consult a

 For some phobias, doctors may treat people with gradual exposure to the object, place, situation, animal, or feeling that is causing their fear.
 They call this type of therapy desensitization or self-exposure therapy.